glcerc/NotPal/README.md

 NotPal also provides helpful warnings when you enter too many tasks that need to be done, which can prevent you from feeling overwhelmed.
 You can also receive notifications throughout the day that remind you to take care of yourself and your health.
 By taking small breaks and prioritizing your well-being, you can enhance your productivity and reduce stress.

+Proje Kotlin ile yazılmıştır.
+Firebase is used for profile and social media parts.

+The project consists of 3 main parts as Profile, Tasks and Social Media.

 Overall, NotPal is a powerful tool that can help you manage your tasks and reduce stress, allowing you to achieve your goals while staying healthy and happy.